home-assistant/home-assistant.io/source/_components/device_tracker.cisco_ios.markdown

 This device tracker needs SSH to be enabled on the router.
 </p>

-Before using this scanner it is recommended that you lower the arp cache timeout on your router, as Cisco IOS normally comes with a 4 hour default arp cache timeout.
+Before using this scanner it is recommended that you lower the ARP cache timeout on your router, as Cisco IOS normally comes with a 4 hour default ARP cache timeout.

 For example, the following commands will lower the timeout to 2 minutes on Vlan1: